derhuerst/hafas-client-rpc/readme.md

 exposeViaStdio(hafas)
 ```

-Creating a client *in Node* doesn't make sense, because you could just use `hafas-client` directly.
+Creating a client *in Node.js* doesn't make sense, because you could just use `hafas-client` directly.
 You would usually write the client in another language.
 For demonstration purposes, a Node client:

 ```js
 // client.js